ChainSafe/blst-ts/README.md

 ## Release/Publishing

+## Release

-The release process is automatically [triggered](.github/workflows/main.yml#L198) when a change to the version in package.json is merged to master.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for more specifics about how the release and package are built.
+The release process is automatically [triggered](.github/workflows/CI.yml#216) when the master branch has the version in package.json updated.

+To create a new release:

+1. Increment the project version in [package.json](package.json#3)
+    - A pre-release can be published by ensuring that the project version is appended with non-numeric characters, eg: `-beta`
+2. run `yarn run version`
+3. merge a commit with these changes
+4. CI will run and result in a new release being published

 ## License